 Alternatively, a nutritionist or health coach can be brought in to deliver a series of nutrition webinars/seminars.
 Employees can earn points for participating in educational events or talking to a nutritionist to improve their current eating habits.

 Similar to other challenges, there is a "tech angle" for employers who'd like to push digital wellness.
 Nutrition-tracking apps like MyFitnessPal can be helpful in this case.
 Employees can get rewarded for consistently tracking their nutritional intake through apps.

 Word Of Caution

 Mental wellness has become an essential topic for employers in recent months.
-The rise in mental illness over the past decade has made employers hyper-aware of how their employees manage stress and burnout.
+Employers should be hyper-aware of how their employees manage stress and burnout.
 Wellness services, such as meditation seminars, can be turned into wellness challenges by rewarding consistent participation.

 Some wellness challenge platforms integrate with these meditation apps.
-Similar to the nutrition challenge above, users can get rewarded for the consistent use of these mental wellness apps, and adherence and can be made part of a larger comprehensive program or left as a separate one.
+Similar to the nutrition challenge above, users can get rewarded for the consistent use of these mental wellness apps!

 Admittedly, it is not easy to build a challenge solely around financial wellness.
 This type of challenge will work better complementing a comprehensive employee wellness challenge or other kinds of challenges mentioned above.